| | |

 • Ask for pods for your birthday/Christmas

-How To Make Vanilla Extract?
+How Do You Make Vanilla Extract?

 The process is extremely simple with no special equipment required.
 You are simply adding split vanilla pods to alcohol and leaving for at least 8 weeks.